jacobfarkas/lrei-tech/exam-lock-v2/readme.md

 This edition of the exam lock requires the computer to have an `exam` user.

 #### To Install:
-1. Copy the 4 files (`Red Orange.png`, `exam.conf`, `exam.sh`, and `login-hook.sh`) to the /usr/local folder of the machine.
+1. Copy the 6 files (`create-exam-user.pkg` `Red Orange.png`, `exam.conf`, `exam.sh`, `create-exam-user.sh`, and `login-hook.sh`) to the /usr/local folder of the machine.
+2. In Terminal, using an account with admin rights, run `sudo sh /usr/local/create-exam-user.sh`
-2. In Terminal, using an account with admin rights, run `sudo sh /usr/local/login-hook.sh`(Make sure the Red Orange.png file is in same folder when running the script.)
+3. In Terminal, using an account with admin rights, run `sudo sh /usr/local/login-hook.sh`(Make sure the Red Orange.png file is in same folder when running the script.)